 Skip to Content

-We may ask you to move for reasons connected with your property, for example, we need to sell or redevelop it, or for reasons connected with your tenancy, for example, the property you are living in is now too big for your household.
+We may ask you to move for reasons connected with your property, for example, if the Department of Planning and Environment need to sell or redevelop it, or for reasons connected with your tenancy, for example, the property you are living in is now too big for your household.

 How does the relocation process work?